 When he didn’t make the squad, his commitment to Arizona soon was vacated, and Dorsey wound up signing with Oregon.
 The Ducks won the Pac-12 regular season title this past season and reached the Final Four.
 To make matters worse, Dorsey was able to play for the Greece youth national team the following summer in the U-19 Worlds — a team Miller also coached.
 And Dorsey scored 23 points in a close semifinal lost to the U.S.

 The decision was easier in 2015, when power forward T.J.
 Leaf arrived at the U-19 trials.
 Along with collegians such as Chinanu Onuaku of Louisville and Justin Bibbs of Virginia Tech, there were lots of players from Leaf’s high school class there: Josh Jackson, Jayson Tatum, Harry Giles and Terrance Ferguson.
 Leaf offered the weakest performance of any player in the gym.
 There was reason to doubt whether he was good enough to compete for championships in the Pac-12.
 The committee had no difficultly erasing his name from the roster, and he erased his Arizona commitment soon afterward.

 Sometimes if you’re coaching the national team and a player you’re recruiting is kept on the team, the process still can hurt you.
-One coach attending the trials who coached a U-18 team years ago said a prospect he wanted made the squad but didn’t play as much as he wanted.
-That player didn't start a game and ranked seventh on the team in scoring.
+One coach attending the trials who coached a U-18 team years ago said a prospect he wanted made the squad but didn’t start and ranked seventh on the team in scoring.
 That player wound up choosing a different college.

 “The committee will look at everything and cut this thing down,” Calipari said late Monday.
 “I’m once voice in the room.”